Sign up to our weekly newsletter

 Through working in partnership between communications, sales and marketing, there will be ways to more effectively measure the influence of communications on sales within your business.

 Additionally, it is worth considering the hugely significant role that PR and communication plays in managing a brand’s reputation.
 For example, how do you measure the impact on sales of the negative story that didn’t get published because your PR lead managed to stop it thanks to their great relationship with the editor?
 Or the role communications plays in being the conscience of an organisation and guiding the C-suite to do the right thing, not for commercial gain today but because it will benefit the brand’s reputation in the future?
-There is a concern that in our constant pitting of PR against marketing in terms of achieving commercial success for our clients that we risk making PR’s role purely transactional, which it isn’t.
+There is a concern that in our constant pitting of PR against marketing in terms of achieving commercial success for our clients, we risk making PR’s role purely transactional, which it isn’t.
 Building and protecting a brand’s reputation goes far beyond that and is one of the corner stones of effective communications.